 - Extended Benefits (EB) which provides federal funding for 6 weeks of UI benefits after both state UI benefits and PEUC benefits have been exhausted, will need to be exhausted before a claimant may receive the additional 11 weeks of PEUC added in this Act.
 Unemployed claimants that have exhausted 12 weeks of state UI, 13 weeks of PEUC and have used only some of the 6 weeks of Extended Benefits will need to exhaust all EB weeks before receiving the additional 11 weeks of PEUC benefits.

 - Emergency Unemployment Relief for Non-Profits is extended by 11 weeks until March 14, 2021 and pays 50% of unemployment expenses incurred by nonprofits due to the pandemic.

-Thanks to the Americans for the Arts, State Arts Action Network, Cultural Advocacy Group, Be An #ArtsHero,#SaveOurStages, Broadway League, League of American Orchestras, Black Theatre United, Department of Professional Employees, AFL-CIO, and National Independent Venue Association, Association of Chambers of Commerce Executives, and The United States Conference of Mayors, and to advocates throughout Wisconsin, for helping to make this landmark legislation happen.
+Thanks to the Americans for the Arts, State Arts Action Network, Cultural Advocacy Group, Be An #ArtsHero,#SaveOurStages, Broadway League, League of American Orchestras, Black Theatre United, Department of Professional Employees, AFL-CIO, and National Independent Venue Association, Association of Chambers of Commerce Executives, Small Business Administration (SBA), and The United States Conference of Mayors, and to advocates throughout Wisconsin, for helping to make this landmark legislation happen and move it forward.